 This week Ken, Rick, and I will put in on the banks of Chikanishing Creek in Killarney Provincial Park.
 The starting point is about ten kilometers east of the town of Killarney and eliminates some open and exposed paddling in favour of a more gentle start.
 Rick has done several trips on Lake Superior and Georgian Bay; Ken is a lifelong sailor with lots of Caribbean big water experience.
-And me with my summers spent canoeing the interior lakes and rivers of the Canadian Shield?
+And then there’s me with my summers spent canoeing the interior lakes and rivers of the Canadian Shield!
 I figure I’m the kayaking rookie and in pretty good hands!

 The weather forecast for August 22 – August 30 looks excellent – all except for some rain on the very first day/ Maybe it will be over by the time we set off!